bdobyns/silver-funicular/rescue-mission/How-To-Centos4-Docker-Base-Image.md

-# This is a minimal server installation of 32-bit user land Centos 4.x from the original server iso
+# MINIMAL 32-BIT USERLAND CENTOS 4.X FROM ISO

+The objective here is to build a Centos 4.4, 4.6, 4.8 or 4.9 Docker Image with a 32-bit userland.

-This describes how I built a base linux image for several ancient distributions that are no longer supported, *and* fixed them up so that they can still `yum install` something useful.
+This How-Tos how I built a base linux image for several ancient distributions that are no longer supported, *and* fixed them up so that they can still `yum install` something useful.

 Most of these techniques can be used for any linux image installable from an ISO, whether i386, i586, i686, x86_64.

+# PRE-REQUISITES

+1. Docker installed and working
+2. VirtualBox or VMware or something like it installed and working
+3. wget
+4. a bittorrent client
+5. working knowledge of basic linux command line tools including ssh, sed, tar, yum, sudo